bunday/Portfolio/README.md

-This project was contains my [Portfolio Website](https://github.com/facebook/create-react-app).
+This project was contains my [Portfolio Website](https://zadatolayinka.dev/).

+### Stack Used
+- React
+- Tailwind Css
+- Netlify
+- Cloudinary

-## Starting Up
+## Runnuing Locally

 In the project directory, you can run: